jackvi810/mobi-dao-contracts/README.md

 ## Deployment

-See the [deployment documentation](scripts/deployment/README.md) for detailed information on how to deploy Curve DAO.
+See the [deployment documentation](scripts/deployment/README.md) for detailed information on how to deploy Mobius DAO.

 ## Audits and Security

-Curve DAO contracts have been audited by Trail of Bits and Quantstamp.
-These audit reports are made available on the [Curve website](https://dao.curve.fi/audits).
+Mobius DAO contracts have been audited by Trail of Bits and Quantstamp.
+These audit reports are made available on the [Mobius website](https://dao.curve.fi/audits).

 There is also an active [bug bounty](https://www.curve.fi/bugbounty) for issues which can lead to substantial loss of money, critical bugs such as a broken live-ness condition, or irreversible loss of funds.